 Traveling and working from the road since 2010, we have gone through quite a few laptop changes!
 Because we work while on the road, our computers are most important.
 When we started, I went to Best Buy and bought us two little ASUS Eee PC netbooks for $250 each.
 These netbooks made terrific travel companions and we used them until they burnt out.
 We never expected to be running a website full time and putting such pressure on netbooks that aren’t designed for that.
 They lasted 14 months of massive overuse, though – respect!

-Then I went Mac – and I’ll never go back!
-I bought myself a MacBook Air 11 inch, and it is so paper-thin I literally do not even notice its weight in my bag.
-The Mac set me back $700 more than Dani’s Acer Aspire TimelineX laptop, which weighs in under 4pounds (2kg) and at $600 was a steal in the ultra lightweight laptop category.
-Eventually her Acer slowed down and then completely froze, and now she is in love with her Acer Aspire S3, a very similar model but sleeker, faster and lighter by a pound!
+My Acer Aspire TimelineX laptop, which weighs in under 4pounds (2kg) was a steal in the ultra lightweight laptop category at under $600!
+Eventually my Acer slowed down and then completely froze, and now I am in love with my Acer Aspire S3, a very similar model but sleeker, faster and lighter by a pound!

-Back in the day we started with an Apple iPhone 3GS but at some point we decided to ditch the phone entirely and use iPod Touches.
-We have all the same benefits as a smart phone, without a monthly phone bill.
-All calls take place on Skype or Facetime, we can text people with Apple products through iMessage, and we take pictures, make short films, listen to music and podcasts, download and use city-specific travel apps for each destination we visit, use the GPS and google maps to find out way around and essentially manage our business on the go.
+Back in the day Jess and I started with an Apple iPhone 3GS but at some point we decided to ditch the phone entirely and use iPod Touches.
+They have all the same benefits as a smart phone, without a monthly phone bill.
+All calls take place on Skype or Facetime, you can text people with Apple products through iMessage, and I take pictures, make short films, listen to music and podcasts, download and use city-specific travel apps for each destination I visit, use the GPS and Googlemaps to find out way around and essentially manage our business on the go.

-One of our most recent purchases, we could never travel again without our Kindle Free 3G + Wi-Fi.
-We bought it just before the Kindle Fire et al came out, so it’s officially already the ‘old school’ Kindle but we’ve now got hundreds of books all in one slim device.
+One of my more most recent purchases, I could never travel again without my Kindle Free 3G + Wi-Fi.
+I bought it just before the Kindle Fire came out,, so it’s officially already the ‘old school’ Kindle but I’ve now got hundreds of books all in one slim device.
 Any form of Kindle is perfect for long-term travelers, short-term travelers or even for lazy Sundays in bed.

 We picked up our Belkin Rockstar Multi Headphone Splitter in a hi-tech vending machine in L.A for $15., completely on a whim.
-It has turned out to be one of our best purchases to date!
+It has turned out to be one of our best purchases!
 With this little guy we can listen to music, podcasts, play games and watch movies on long bus rides without sharing a pair of headphones.
 Genius!

 All the travel tech in the world won’t matter if you don’t have a good international adapter to charge your goodies.
 We use the Universal Travel Adapter Plug Kit and haven’t had any issues with it.

 Smartphone charger: These days, we’d be absolutely lost without our iPod Touches… especially during long bus rides.
-Sadly, the battery life isn’t all that great anymore – but since portable chargers started popping up, our lives have been changed!!!
+Sadly, the battery life isn’t all that great anymore – but since Portable Chargers started popping up, my live has been changed!!!
 A portable smartphone charger was the best piece of travel gear we’ve bought in the last couple of years and we wouldn’t want to travel without one anymore.
-The probably prettiest one you can get (starting 1 May 2014!) is the Travel Card, which fits perfectly in your wallet along with all your credit cards.
-The slim charger comes in a beautiful minimalistic design and several colors and is able to give your iPod or iPhone five hours of battery life!!

 What Travel Gear to Bring on your Trip

-Speaking of organization: Pick up a set of eBags Packing Cubes.
-They entirely revolutionized our lives!
-These little guys allow us to fit so much more into a smaller place, and more importantly keep us from having to fling out shirt after shirt looking for that pocket knife, or lotion.
+Pick up a set of eBags Packing Cubes.
+They entirely revolutionized my packing!
+These little guys allow me to fit so much more into a smaller place, and more importantly keep me from having to fling out shirt after shirt looking for that pocket knife, or lotion.
 I could not imagine ever traveling without packing cubes again!!

-For the ladies: After hearing many good things about the Diva Cup, we finally ordered a couple for ourselves (they are cheaper on Amazon than in the stores that have them!) and we are so glad we did!
+For the ladies: After hearing many good things about the Diva Cup, I finally ordered one for myself (they are cheaper on Amazon than in the stores that have them!) and I am so glad I did!
 This menstrual cup takes a while to get used to but it saves us carrying around tampons or dealing with finding them in countries where they are hard to come by.

-When we came across the pick pocket proof underwear by The Clever Travel Companion, we knew we had to try it!
-Every time we’re on night buses, we are freaked out about where to stash our valuables without having to be paranoid the whole time that somebody’s going to steal them, and this underwear is the perfect solution.
+When I came across the pick pocket proof underwear by The Clever Travel Companion, I knew I had to try it!
+Every time I’m on night buses, I am freaked out about where to stash my valuables without having to be paranoid the whole time that somebody’s going to steal them, and this underwear is the perfect solution.
 It comes with secret pockets, barely visible, that can hold credit cards and bills (the panties) and even passports (the tank tops).
 Not only are the pockets invisible to thieves, but they are also in a place where pick pockets wouldn’t expect you to keep your valuables!
 The underwear starts at $19.90 and can be ordered on Amazon.com.

 Our favorite travel clothes